stolostron/rhacm-docs/_pages/technical_writing_standards.md

     ** _Tasks_ require gerunds ("ing" verbs) in the title and are procedures. (**Note:** a task is not a task if it just links to other tasks.)
     ** We ask for validation steps at the end, but you may not get them in your drafts.
 Those steps are concrete and produce a result, or just skip addint them. **Example:** Run `oc get status` to verify pod status.
     ** _Concepts_ are informative about what the product does and how.
 A topic about architecture is a concept.
 An intro file is also conceptual.
     ** _References_ are also informative.
-A breakdown of an API or a glossary could be defined as a reference.    `
+A breakdown of an API or a glossary could be defined as a reference.
+    ** Although are RHACM doc repo is not set up this way because we came with established content and we collaborate with engineers in the same workspace, you can read more about concepts and procedures in [Writing modular documentation](https://redhat-documentation.github.io/modular-docs/#_creating_modules).   `
 * Avoid internal terms to define a file.
 Name the file after what the user will read about the product in announcements and in the console.
 For instance, name a file `console_intro.adoc` and not `ui.intro.adoc` because the product refers to the _console_.
-* Headers: parallel language, separate headers with content.
-See more guidance: https://www.ibm.com/docs/en/ibm-style?topic=format-headings
+* Use headers for two or more subsections.
-    - Choose gerunds for tasks
-    - No code in headers
-    - Use conrefs as necessary
+* Use parallel language for headers.
+Example: Creating your cluster, Importing your cluster, Destroying your cluster.
+* Separate headers with content.
+Headers should not be placed back-to-back with no content in between.
+* Place no code block in headers because it renders oddly.
+We do use conrefs and itialics when needed instead of code block.
-    - Make headers and anchors unique but intuitive and concise (think about search engine optimization)
+* Make headers and anchors unique, but intuitive and concise.
+Think about search engine optimization and usability.

 ## Short descriptions